unifyai/orchestra/orchestra/db/README.md

 - Save the file
 - Execute `\g` in the psql terminal

+The password for the postgres user in staging is [this one](https://console.cloud.google.com/security/secret-manager/secret/STAGING_DB_POSTGRES_PASS/versions?project=saas-368716).

 ## Recurring credit grant

 Recurring credit grants is controlled through a Job in Cloud run called `orchestra-recharging`.
 If active, there will be a trigger associated with the job.
 The script that is executed is `recharging.py`.